appscode/blog/content/post/configure-kafka-ui-with-kubedb-managed-kafka/index.md

 ## Kafka User Management in Kafka UI

 In this section, we will see how to manage Kafka Users in Kafka UI.
-Earlier in this blog, we have added two users alice, bob and ACL rules for those users.
+Earlier in this blog, we have added two users `alice`, `bob` and ACL rules for those users.
 In this UI configuration, we have also added these two users.
 If we open topics from different users, we can see specific users only can access specific topics from UI as per ACL.

-For the first time, Use `admin:admin` to login to the Kafka UI as we have configured `admin` user in the `values.yml` file.
+For the first time, Use `admin:admin` to login to the Kafka UI as we have configured `admin` user in the `values.yaml` file.
 After login, you will see the Kafka UI dashboard like below,

 ![Kafka UI](images/UIDashboard.png)